tmokmss/cdk-lambda-llrt/README.md

 ### Setting platform=browser

-In some cases, it can make your code run on LLRT by setting platform of the bundled code to `browser`.
+In some cases, your code may run successfully on LLRT by setting bundle target platform to `browser` (e.g. when using AWS SDK packages that are not bundled in LLRT or packages that can run using Web APIs.)
 You can configure it by the following code:

 ```ts
 import { LlrtFunction } from 'cdk-lambda-llrt';